11joselu/sequra-widget/README.md

 ### Assumptions & Improvements

+- **Modal shows placeholder image**: The widget modal currently displays a placeholder image for installment options.
+  ✅ *Improvement*: Replace the placeholder with actual product images when available to enhance user experience and trust.
 - **Resilient Event Handling**: Currently, the app assumes that if sending analytics or tracking events fails (e.g., network error or endpoint unavailable), it should **fail silently** to avoid disrupting the user experience.
 This is intentional to keep the widget running smoothly.

 - **Installments Always Returned**: The implementation assumes the SeQura API always returns valid installment data for a given price.